 In the above detail we can get an idea of how difficult his task was.
 If you look carefully at the image you can see the fashionable lady in the centre of the image who must have remained motionless for some time, and to the left is the faint outline of a man holding a sack captured by the long exposure.

 Even so, their early date and location in a relatively obscure publication means they are not as well-known as perhaps they should be.
-As a part of our Shakespeare commemorations this year we have reproduced some of digitised photographs from Jephson’s book for this post.
+As a part of our Shakespeare commemorations this year we have reproduced some photographs from Jephson’s book for this post.

 By the time of Jephson’s visit the bridge, the chapel, the church, the poet’s birthplace in Henley Street, and the old house in Chapel Street were the only visible remains of the period when Shakespeare lived here.
 In the picture above we can see Shakespeare’s birthplace but in his time the streets were not rows of brick cottages.
 Instead they were probably detached and surrounded by yards and gardens and numerous stately buildings owned by wealthy burghers, all built on the banks of a lovely river and surrounded by parks, villages and forest tracks.